HANS-2002/sudoku-solver/README.md

 feel free to contibute to the porject

-fork the repo and and
+fork the repo and and start developing !!!